CU-DBMI/redirects/README.md

 1. Purchase a domain name from a reputable service.
 2. Point your domain name provider to GitHub Pages using an `A` record.
    This is slightly different for each company; they should have their own instructions on how to do it.
-3. Set the custom domain field in the "Pages" settings of the _website repo_ (automatically creates a `CNAME` file in the repo).
+3. Set the custom domain field in the "Pages" settings of your _website repo_ (automatically creates a `CNAME` file in the repo).
 4. After a minute or so, GitHub should tell you that your site is now being hosted at `your-domain.com`.

 #### GitHub user/org site

 e.g. `your-org.github.io/some-link`

-1. Name your _website repo_ `your-org.github.io`.
+1. Name your _website repo_ `your-org.github.io` to match your user/organization name.
-2. Change `redirects-website` in `deploy.yaml` to the same name.
+2. In your _redirects repo_, change `redirects-website` in `deploy.yaml` to the same name.

 [About GitHub user/org sites](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#types-of-github-pages-sites).